zenstackhq/zenstack/docs/integrating-authentication.md

 ## NextAuth

 [NextAuth](https://next-auth.js.org/) is a comprehensive framework for implementating authentication.
 It offers a pluggable mechanism for configuring how user data is persisted.
+You can find a full example using ZenStack with NextAuth [here](https://github.com/zenstackhq/zenstack/tree/main/samples/todo ':target=blank').

 When `zenstack generate` runs, it generates an adapter for NextAuth if it finds the `next-auth` npm package is installed.
 The generated adapter can be configured to NextAuth as follows: